xfi0/Titled-Gui-CS2/README.md

 - Commit your changes (git commit -m 'Add some AmazingFeature')

-- Push to the branch (git push origin feature/AmazingFeature)
+- Push to the branch (git push Origin feature/AmazingFeature)

 - Open a Pull Request